vhl/aws-intro-serverless-course/README.md

   feature.
 Modify the DynamoDB tables to track which user uploaded an image or added a reaction.
 * We don't do any post-processing of uploaded images such as resizing.
-  This means that someone could upload a massive image and mess up the application for all users.
-Try adding image resizing and/or enforce a maximum file size for uploads.
+  AWS has services for manipulating media that could be used to post-process all uploads.
 * Wouldn't it be cool to automatically extract any text that appears in an uploaded image?
 Try using AWS's Textract service to make it happen.